piinutbutter/dataScienceProjektGr3/README.md

 ### Approach
 No external market data API is used.
-Instead, I work with already downloaded ASCII CSV files.
+Instead, we work with already downloaded ASCII CSV files.
 A Python script reads all DAT_ASCII_GRXEUR_M1_*.csv files, parses the timestamp and OHLC columns, and combines them into a unified, time-indexed DataFrame.
 Timestamps are parsed from YYYYMMDD HHMMSS into a proper datetime column and used as index.
 The cleaned data is stored as Parquet files for efficient downstream processing.